GSA/ficam-federation/_plan/02_know-your-users.md

 >> * Stronger credentials that users already have such as a PIV for government users are better than just using email and password.
 As an example, you can introduce stronger authentication methods, such as multi-factor authentication, to enforce higher security.

 >> * Reduce redundant issuance of credentials while requiring the lowest level of effort on the part of the user.
 If the user already has a PIV issued by another agency, you can setup to accept that credential instead of issuing a new PIV.

->> * Refer to guidance posted on the Federal Government’s [Identity Management](https://idmanagement.gov) website for a current list of approved credentials.

 >> * Consult the NIST 800-63C document to learn about the different Identity, Federation and Authentication Assurance Levels.